Read Between the Lines (KSM album)

-Read Between the Lines is the only studio album by the American rock band KSM.
+Read Between the Lines is the only studio album by the American pop rock band KSM.
 It was released on September 22, 2009, by Buena Vista and Walt Disney Records.
 The band toured with Demi Lovato to support the album.
 The album was produced and mostly written by Matthew Gerrard and Robbie Nevil.
 The album also includes a cover version of "I Want You to Want Me" by Cheap Trick, which was used to promote the new television series 10 Things I Hate About You on the ABC Family network.